 Launch currently open script

 Ok, so now both debug methods are set-up, how do we use them?
 It’s pretty simple.
-First of all, lets go through using the ‘Launch currently open script’ method.
+First of all, let us go through using the ‘Launch currently open script’ method.

 - Go to any .php file, and add some breakpoints to your code (Shortcut is F9 on the keyboard).